civictechindex/CTI-website-frontend/CONTRIBUTING.md

 1. Push that commit(s) to your online GitHub fork.

-1. From the `CTI-website-frontend` repository, create a Pull Request which asks `CTI-website-frontend` to pull changes from your fork into the main repository.
+1. From the `CTI-website-frontend` repository, create a pull request (PR) which asks `CTI-website-frontend` to pull changes from your fork into the main repository.

-1. After the owner of the `CTI-website-frontend` repository approves and merges your Pull Request, your changes will be live on the website.
+1. After the owner of the `CTI-website-frontend` repository approves and merges your pull request, your changes will be live on the website.

 ## Step 2: Fork the repository